raspberrypilearning/octapi-calculating-pi/en/step_7.md

 - Include inputs to allow the user to type in how many points are tested in each trial (`N`) and the number of trials (`M`)
 - Call the function you wrote `M` times, generating a new random seed for each time you call it
-- Add up the total values found inside the circle
+- Add up the total number of points found inside the circle (`total_inside`)
 - Then calculate `π = (4 * total_inside) / (N * M)`

 --- hints ---
 --- hint ---
 You will need to use Python's `decimal` module to make sure you don't encounter problems with the precision of numbers you are able to store.

-1. Add the line `import decimal` at the start of your program
+- Add the line `import decimal` at the start of your program
-1. Set up the precision with this line of code
+- Set up the precision with this line of code:
     ```python
     decimal.getcontext().prec = 100
     ```
-1. When you calculate the estimated value of Pi, use the `Decimal` type from the `decimal` library
+- When you calculate the estimated value of Pi, use the `Decimal` type from the `decimal` library:

 ```python
 pi = decimal.Decimal( YOUR CALCULATION HERE )